ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-08

 * Change profile claim to be either a URL or an OID rather than a test string

+## From draft-ietf-rats-09

+* Added section on use for Evidence and Attestation Results